Process payroll runs

 The pay group must have Gen. Journal Template and Gen. Journal Batch configured for GL posting to work.
 If existing unposted journal lines are found in the batch, an error is raised with an option to view the journal.

-See Direct deposit setup and Check printing for detailed payment workflows.
+See Work with payroll payments, Direct deposit setup, and Check printing for detailed payment workflows.

 Note

-The Pay action is available when the payroll run is Approved or Posted (or Open when approvals aren't required).
-You can generate payment files before or after posting to the GL.
+The Pay action on the Payroll Payments page is available for batches with Open status.
+You can process payments before or after posting the payroll run to the GL.

 Step 6: Verify GL postings